Classic Chicken and Rice Soup

 Notes

 • Go ahead and throw in some more vegetables if you like.
-Chopped tomatoes, pointed cabbage (my favorite add-on), baby spinach, or even green asparagus are great additions.
+Chopped tomatoes, pointed cabbage (my favorite add-on), broccoli florets, or even green asparagus are great additions.

 • Any remaining soup can be stored, covered, for up to 3 days in the refrigerator once cooled or frozen in individual portions for up to 4 months.